openimis/openimis_docs/user_manual/insuree_policies/payment_plans.rst

         *may be:*

-            - *Population living in catchments area of the health facility*
+            - *Population living in catchments area of the health payment_newfacility*
             - *Number of families living in catchments area of the health facility*
             - *Insured population living in catchments area of the health facility*
             - *Insured number of families living in catchments area of the health facility*
-            - *Number of claims (contacts) with the health facility by insured in the catchment area*
+            - *Numbpayment_new of claims (contacts) with the health facility by insured in the catchment area*
             - *Adjusted amount*\

         :math:`\text{AllocatedContribution}` *is the amount of contributions for given insurance product for given period*